billkarsh/SpikeGLX/Markdown/Manual-Text.md

 pressing the `esc` key, or by choosing `Quit (control-Q)` from the File menu (of course the latter also closes SpikeGLX).

+* `Acquisition Clock`: The left-hand clock displays time elapsed since the run started and first samples were read from the hardware.

 * `Enable/Disable Recording`: This feature is available if you select it on the Gates tab.
 Use this to [pause/resume](#gate-manual-override) the saving of data files, to change [which channels](#save-channel-subsets) are being written to disk files, or to
 [edit the name](#changing-run-name-or-indices) of the run and its disk files.

+* `Recording Clock`: The right-hand clock displays time elapsed since the current file set was opened for recording.

 * `Pause`: The Pause VCR-style button toggles between pause and play of stream data in the graphs so you can inspect an interesting feature.